VulcanValkyrie/defcore-scoring-tools/README.md

 * 4/19/17
   - fixed bugs concerning updating the scoring.txt file, as well as an alignment issue that broke score tabulation.
+* 4/20/17
+   - added functionality which allows you to run the script from the "tools" directory, rather than in the "working_materials" directory, which is, after all, the most appropriate location for a pair of scoring tools.

 ###################### Current Status & Functionality #######################